Ericsson/dataplanebook/src/intro.rst

 application to be that of `DPDK`_, as opposed to a more opinionated platform like :term:`VPP`.

-To achieve high efficiency and to avoid extensive packet latency jitter, fast path processing is usually allocated a number of dedicated CPU cores.
+To achieve high efficiency and to avoid large amounts of :term:`jitter`, fast path processing is usually allocated a number of dedicated CPU cores.

 .. _Slow Path: